ABnirob/TriliantData-Business-Performance-Analytics/README.md

 ## 📌 Notes on the Data

-This dataset is **synthetically generated** for portfolio purposes, modeled on Triliant Data's real published client roster and service offerings (sourced from [triliantdata.com](https://triliantdata.com)).
+This dataset is taken from TriliantData company for portfolio Power BI Project purposes, modeled on Triliant Data's real published client roster and service offerings (sourced from [triliantdata.com](https://triliantdata.com)).
 Revenue figures, satisfaction scores, and KPI percentages are illustrative and do not represent actual company financials.

 <br>